 Constant yawning means that you’re not getting enough sleep.
 This will harm your immunity, appetite, and fertility while increasing your obesity risk.
-Even if you sleep eight hours, poor sleep quality will also cause frequent yawning and poor daytime functioning.
+Poor sleep quality will also cause frequent yawning.
 Boredom or stress may also be the culprit.
-More serious conditions, like a stroke or hypothyroidism, can make you yawn too much.
+Serious conditions like stroke or hypothyroidism can make you yawn too much.
 It might also be a warning sign of Parkinson’s disease or a migraine attack.

 Having cold feet can be really distracting.
 It may be hard to focus or get things done!
 And while cold feet is often caused by low temps, there might be other reasons.
 Learn about these nine possible reasons why your feet feel frozen.
 9 Reasons For Cold Feet 1.
 Raynaud’s[.....]

 If hypothyroidism is the underlying cause of your hair loss, you will notice hair thinning across the scalp as well as in the outer edges of the eye brows.
 This is because the lack of thyroid hormones leads to quicker death of hair cells.
 Rev up your hormones with spices like ginger and turmeric.
 Avoid goiter-causing foods and processed foods.
 Get enough vits D and B12.
 Ayurveda suggests herbal remedies like ashwagandha and guggulu to treat thyroid problems.